ARM-software/LLVM-embedded-toolchain-for-Arm/README.md

 ### Coding style

 The project uses the [PEP 8](https://www.python.org/dev/peps/pep-0008) style guide for all Python scripts.
-The scripts also must pass pylint checks.
-Use the following command to check the scripts before submitting a pull request (assuming that pylint is installed):
+The scripts also must pass pylint and flake8 checks as well as type-checking with mypy.

+Use the following commands to check the scripts before submitting a pull
+request:

 ```
+$ ./setup.sh
-$ pylint --rcfile=scripts/.pylintrc scripts
+$ ./run-precommit-checks.sh
 ```

 ## How to provide feedback/report an issue